 The Audi A5 comes with standard front airbags, seat-mounted side airbags for the driver and passenger, and side curtain airbags for both rows.
 The A5 has not been crash-tested by either the National Highway Traffic Safety Administration or the Insurance Institute for Highway Safety.

 Audi A5 in the Market

-It's pretty easy to pen this section, because the A5 has already proved itself in the market as a strong seller.
+It's pretty easy to pen this section, because the A5 has already proved itself in the body-type market as a strong seller.
 The 2.0T is the least expensive version, starting at $36,000 with the manual transmission.
 Our test car had navigation and an optional Prestige Package, which ratcheted the price up above $43,000.
-That's a lot of money for a four-cylinder engine, even if it is a really good one.
+That's a lot of money for a coupe with a turbocharged four-cylinder engine, even if it is a really good one with standard quattro AWD.

-But at least you don't need to go any higher than that; the styling and combination of everyday driving comfort and just-enough thrills make a convincing argument not to upgrade to a 3.2.
+But at least you don't need to go any higher than that; the body styling, attractive alloy wheels, and combination of everyday driving comfort and just-enough thrills make a convincing argument not to upgrade to a direct-injected 3.2.